Key frame: Video compression

 In video compression, a key frame, also known as an intra-frame, is a frame in which a complete image is stored in the data stream.
 In video compression, only changes that occur from one frame to the next are stored in the data stream, in order to greatly reduce the amount of information that must be stored.
 This technique capitalizes on the fact that most video sources (such as a typical movie) have only small changes in the image from one frame to the next.
-Whenever a drastic change to the image occurs, such as when switching from one camera shot to another, or at a scene change, a key frame must be created.
+Whenever a drastic change to the image occurs, such as when switching from one camera shot to another or at a scene change, a key frame must be created.
 The entire image for the frame must be output when the visual difference between the two frames is so great that representing the new image incrementally from the previous frame would require more data than recreating the whole image.

-Because video compression only stores incremental changes between frames (except for key frames), it is not possible to fast forward or rewind to any arbitrary spot in the video stream.
+Because video compression only stores incremental changes between frames (except for key frames), it is not possible to fast-forward or rewind to any arbitrary spot in the video stream.
 That is because the data for a given frame only represents how that frame was different from the preceding one.
 For that reason, it is beneficial to include key frames at arbitrary intervals while encoding video.
 For example, a key frame may be output once for each 10 seconds of video, even though the video image does not change enough visually to warrant the automatic creation of the key frame.
 That would allow seeking within the video stream at a minimum of 10-second intervals.
-The down side is that the resulting video stream will be larger in size because many key frames are added when they are not necessary for the frame's visual representation.
+The downside is that the resulting video stream will be larger in disk size because many key frames are added when they are not necessary for the frame's visual representation.
 This drawback, however, does not produce significant compression loss when the bitrate is already set at a high value for better quality (as in the DVD MPEG-2 format).